 As the County continues to recover from the economic condition that has caused government to review its options to collaborate, merge and downsize services, IAD can assist in providing recommendations to improve operational efficiencies, where applicable.

 IAD Service Offerings to Other Local Governments and Agencies

-IAD will continue to offer auditing services and special project work to outside agencies to help reduce costs for Summit County.
+IAD will continue to offer auditing services and special project work to outside agencies to help reduce costs for Summit County, as well as assist with consolidated government services.